 Why rush around on budget and time constraints, checking facts – boring stuff like accommodation prices, opening hours, bus schedules, etc – dashing about instead of doing things at whatever pace the day’s adventure dictates.

 And doing such a travel job imposes on that freedom because it’s still a job and its purpose is based within someone else’s plan.

-While we occasionally stay in paid accomodation, our small van is our bedroom, kitchen, lounge, studio + balcony!
-Washing water is free to get publicly and electricity is also without cost as it comes from our van solar and battery system.
+(While we occasionally stay in paid accommodation, our small van is our bedroom, kitchen, lounge, studio + balcony!
+Washing water is free and electricity is also without cost as it comes from our van solar and battery system.)

 When will you stop traveling?

-That seems unlikely in the near future, with 33 nomadic years already engraved in my psyche.
-Maybe, when old age catches up with me.
+That seems unlikely anytime soon, what with 30+ nomadic years already etched into my psyche.
+Maybe when old age catches up.

 Are you crazy?

-Don’t you ever get tired of traveling for so long?
+Don’t you ever tire of traveling for so long?
 How do you cope?

 Another frequent FAQ.